srmooon/extension-dice-roller-gemini/README.md

 3. **Start Using**
    - Go to [gemini.google.com](https://gemini.google.com)
-   - Look for the 🎲 Dice button next to the Tools button
+   - Look for the 🎲 Dice button next to the chat input
    - Click and start rolling!

 ## 🎲 How to Use